devraza/website/content/_index.md

 - Intermediate: `Nix`, `Go`
 - Beginner: `Julia`, `Lua`, `C`

-However, I consider myself able to work to a reasonable degree with any modern programming language.

-Other *tools* that I can work with include Git, Linux, Inkscape, and GIMP.
+Other tools that I often work with include git, Linux in general, Inkscape, and GIMP.